Kenneth-Macharia/FastFoodFast/README.md

         https://documenter.getpostman.com/view/5300721/Rztsom84

-    3.Select the 'localhost' environment, as the app server is running locally.
+    3.Select the 'localhost | FastFoodfast | API' environment, as the app server is running locally.

     4.Test the endpoints as illustrated in the documentation, on postman or in terminal.